rain874/FreeNASMountScript/README.md

 # FreeNASMountScript (NFS Share)
-This bash script checks the availibility of FreeNAS within the network by sending a ping.
+This bash script checks the availibility of FreeNAS or TrueNAS within the network by sending a ping.
 If FreeNAS is not reachable, MagiPack (Work on LAN) will be sent to start FreeNAS.
 In case it is reachable the NFS Share will be bound to the Debian Filesystem.

 # Testing:

+TrueNAS-12.0-U6

-FreeNAS FreeNAS-11.3-U2
+FreeNAS-11.3-U2

+Debian 11 (Bullseye)

 Debian 10.3 (Buster)

 Debian 9.12 (Stretch)

 # Please note
 - Change the variable IP, RELEASE, MOUNTPOINT, MAC, BROADCAST in the beginning of the script.
 If needed also change the variable PORT.